GomerSimpson0/FindText/README.md

 Hello!
 This program detects English and Russian texts on photo

-Available extensions: JPEG, PNG, PBM, PGM, PPM, TIFF, BMP, GIF, WEBP
+Available extensions: JPG, JPEG, PNG, PBM, PGM, PPM, TIFF, BMP, GIF, WEBP

 Run to install some python packages in Windows: